 \section{The von Mises-Fisher family of distributions}

 The von Mises-Fisher family of distributions is well-known in the field of directional statistics\footnote{ See \citet{MardiaJupp} for a summary of important results in the field of directional statistics.} but is foreign to economics and, as such, warrants some introduction.
-Also known as the Langevin family \citep{Watson-Langevin}, the von Mises-Fisher family recognises those two titans of statistics, Sir Ronald Fisher and Richard von Mises, for their seminal contributions in considering Gaussianity on the circle \citep{vonMises} and the sphere \citep{Fisher}.
+Also known as the Langevin family \citep{Watson-Langevin}, the von Mises-Fisher family recognises those two titans of statistics, Sir Ronald Fisher and Richard von Mises, for their seminal contributions in considering Gaussianity on the circle \citep{vonMises} and on the sphere \citep{Fisher}.
 Subsequent work has generalised the von Mises-Fisher family to $\mathbb{R}^{p}$, and has led to the definition of other related parametric distributions such as the Bingham family \citep{Bingham} and the Fisher-Bingham or Kent family \citep{Kent}.

-The von Mises-Fisher distribution assigns probability mass to the surface of the unit ball -- the hypersphere.
+A von Mises-Fisher distribution assigns probability mass to the surface of the unit ball -- the hypersphere.
 As such, the von Mises-Fisher family is relevant to situations where the researcher is interested in either the sampling of directional vectors -- i.e., vectors of unit length -- or in the clustering of some phenomenon on a circular object, such as occurs if data is periodic.
-Applications range from the study of sea turtle navigation \citep{Hillen}, to the study of perihelia of long-tailed comets \citep{MardiaRoyalSociety} and near-earth objects \citep{Sei}, to the study of patient arrival data \citep{MardiaRoyalSociety}. \citet{Sabelfeld} even links the von Mises-Fisher family to the solving of high-dimensional diffusion-advection-reaction equations.
+Applications range from the study of sea turtle navigation \citep{Hillen}, to the study of perihelia of long-tailed comets \citep{MardiaRoyalSociety} and near-earth objects \citep{Sei}, as well as to the study of patient arrival data \citep{MardiaRoyalSociety}. \citet{Sabelfeld} even links the von Mises-Fisher family to the solving of high-dimensional diffusion-advection-reaction equations.
 The von Mises-Fisher family is a two-parameter family, summarised by a concentration parameter (or, simply, concentration), which we denote by $\kappa>0$, and a mean direction, which we denote by $\boldsymbol{\mu}\in\mathbb{R}^{p}$ and which is of unit length.